iusrepo/wishlist/.github/CONTRIBUTING.md

 # Wishlist Request Instructions

-To request a new package for IUS, [create an issue][1] in this repo.
-Please include the following information in your request.
+To request a new package for IUS, [create an issue][1] in this repository.
+A template will be provided; please make sure to complete all requested information, as described below.

 - What package do you want?
 Remember that our primary goal is to provide newer versions of packages from the base repositories.
 If the package doesn't